kolber/stacey-site/README.md

 This is the source of the stacey website (which is running on stacey).
 The live version is running at <http://staceyapp.com>.

-_This version may be slightly more up to date than the version running at the above url_.
+_Note: This version may be slightly more up to date than the version running at the above url_.

 Copyright